 For commercial solar removal and reinstallation projects, the timeline varies based on system size and roof type:

-• Factors affecting the project duration: System size, roof type (metal roofs, flat roof, or shingles), and site conditions
+- Factors affecting the project duration: System size, roof type (metal roofs, flat roofs, or shingles), and site conditions

 Can you Reuse the Same Equipment When Reinstalling a Solar Panel System?

-In most cases, we will be able to reuse your existing equipment.
+In most cases, we can reuse your existing equipment.
 However, some components may need to be replaced.

 Key Consideration: